Scholarships Available

 - Financial need may be considered

-One, two-year renewable award to a Newaygo County resident accepted into an accredited medical school.
+To be awarded to a Newaygo County resident accepted into an accredited medical school

 - GPA of 3.3 or higher in medical school or your most recent undergraduate study